Emerita analoga: Distribution

 The sand crab occurs in North America from Alaska to Baja California and in South America, where it is found from Salaverry, Peru, southwards to around Cape Horn and into southern Argentina.
 The species is common on the beaches of California, but greater changes in population levels occur further north, probably as a result of variations in the coastal currents which in some years passively disperse the planktonic larval stages northwards.
 In Oregon, the populations seem not to be self-sustaining and recruitment is largely from larvae originating in California.
 There is an established population of sand crabs on the Twin Harbors Peninsula of Washington state.

-On any particular beach, the distribution of sand crabs from one part to another can vary greatly for reasons not properly understood.
+On any particular beach, the distribution of sand crabs from one part to another can vary greatly for reasons not fully understood.
 Females tend to be found far down the beach, whereas males and immature crabs are found at higher levels.

-In Malaysia, the sand crab or locally known as yat yat, ibu remis, kutu laut or udang pasir can be found along the beaches in Kelantan during the monsoon season.
-The crab is a local delicacy that is usually fried with eggs or roasted on a skewer like satay.

 Biology

 The sand crab always moves backwards when burrowing or crawling.
 It can also swim (backwards) and tread water using its back legs.
 It is a suspension feeder.
 It burrows backwards into the sand and faces the sea.
 As each wave retreats, it extends its antennae and catches floating organisms.
 It then retracts the antennae and scrapes the particles into its mouth.
 It can do this several times per wave.
 When it becomes uncovered by water, it coils its antennae and burrows backwards deeper into the sand.
 The diet is plankton, mostly consisting of dinoflagellates.

 The sand crab mates in spring and summer.
 The female lays batches of up to 45,000 eggs each month and carries them about beneath her abdomen tucked under her telson.
 The eggs hatch in about four weeks.
 The larvae have five planktonic zoeal stages and a final megalopal stage.
 The zoeal stages last up to 130 days.
 The megalopae settle out onto sandy beaches where they moult and develop into juveniles, which mature into adults within a few weeks.
 The long planktonic stage means that the larvae can become widely dispersed and colonize new areas.
 The adults reproduce in both their first and second summers and most die in the autumn of their second year.